 Oakdown has long been known as a retreat for discerning country lovers.
 Set amidst the spectacular coast and countryside of the East Devon Heritage Coast and within an Area of Outstanding Natural Beauty, the beautiful Weston Valley and much of the coastal path are National Trust property.
 The area abounds with a wealth of wildlife, quiet beaches, history and geology which the discriminating visitor can explore from this ideal holiday base.
 Unspoilt ancient villages like Otterton and Sidbury nestle in secluded valleys, where olde worlde pubs serve mouthwatering meals and cosy thatched tea rooms will delight you with delicious cream teas.

-The ancient cathedral city of Exeter, Devon’s county town, boasts high class shopping including a John Lewis store, museums and a superb leisure centre.
+The ancient cathedral city of Exeter, Devon’s county town.
+It boasts high class shopping including a John Lewis and House of Fraser stores, RAMM museum, superb sporting facilities and wonderful underground passages.

 Website: Exeter City